matt7salomon/matt7salomon.github.io/README.md

 I currently actively use the following tools depending on client needs:

-`Python • R • Spark • SQL • Scala • SAS • Java • Tableau • Shiny App • Hive • Hadoop • Linux • MySQL`
+`Python • R • Spark • SQL • Scala • SAS • Java • Tableau • Shiny App • Hive • Hadoop • Linux • MySQL •Neo4j`

 Notable packages and libraries that I use for data mining and machine learning: